marktani/whoami-gatsby4-second/src/pages/pages/2019-01-22---projects/index.md

 ---
-title: "Past Projects"
+title: "Projects"
 layout: page
-path: "/past-projects"
+path: "/projects"
 ---

-Some past projects I'm proud of:
+## Projects

 * At [rideOS](https://rideos.ai), I am building software to efficiently move people and things throughout the world, and I'm helping our partners and customers in the automotive, self-driving car and ridehailing industries to use it.